 With the Pixel 6 Pro, Google has come as close as it ever has to dialing in the right mix of form, features, and functionality to appease fans of flagship phones.

 The Pixel 6 Pro’s weaknesses are few and far between, but they do exist.
-The in-display fingerprint sensor is an immediately obvious misstep — it just isn’t fast enough.
-In addition, the Google Tensor processor isn’t quite up to par with the performance of Qualcomm’s Snapdragon 888 when pushed to its limits.
-Right now, it’s close enough, but this could matter more the longer you hold onto the Pixel 6 Pro if Google’s machine learning can’t offset the CPU performance delta long-term.
+The in-display fingerprint sensor is an ongoing misstep — it just isn’t fast or reliable enough.
+In addition, the Google Tensor processor isn’t quite up to par with the performance of Qualcomm’s top Snapdragon chips when pushed to its limits.
 There’s also a tinge of disappointment that Google hasn’t expanded software upgrade support beyond three years, especially with Samsung upping its game.
 The network stability issues are a real pain, too, though not all users have reported having these issues.

-True fans of the Google Pixel phone have already placed their orders, reviews be damned.
-Those buyers will surely delight in the Pixel 6 Pro’s many compelling features and will likely grumble, perhaps loudly, about the things that bother them.
+True fans of the Google Pixel phone will surely delight in the Pixel 6 Pro’s many compelling features and will likely grumble, perhaps loudly, about the things that bother them.
 If you’re a buyer who’s on the fence, what we can tell you is that Google created an excellent, highly competitive smartphone in the Pixel 6 Pro and one-upped it with the Pixel 7 Pro.
 Google finally takes the fight straight to Samsung’s door and beats on it loudly.
-The Pixel 6 Pro or the newer Pixel 7 Pro, it’s tough to go wrong.
+Whether you opt for the Pixel 6 Pro or the newer Pixel 7 Pro, it’s tough to go wrong.

 Google Pixel 6 Pro top questions and answers